pricelessbrewing/pricelessbrewing.github.io/_posts/Methods/2016-2-10-Efficiency.md

 Alright, now that we got the boring parts over with, time to talk about the important things, calculating the effectiveness of your brewing process and system.
 Now don’t get me wrong, efficiency chasing is not the goal of this article, but rather understanding your system and being able to make a change in order to produce consistent beer.
 There are multiple kinds of efficiencies, conversion efficiency, lauter efficiency, mash efficiency, kettle efficiency, brew house efficiency, and each one is useful in determining something about your process.
 Professional brewers have additional types of efficiencies, like casting and packaging efficiency, which accounts for loss of volume due to evaporation during whirl pooling and hop stands.
 Each efficiency will be explained in the order at which it comes up in your brewday.
 All calculations were done using a batch sparge simulator created by <a href="http://www.homebrewtalk.com/members/doug293cz/"> user Doug293cz</a> over at HBT, that was based on the findings and simulations of braukaiser then adapted for variable grain absorptions, which I then implemented into my calculator at <a href="http://pricelessbrewing.github.io/BiabCalc">Priceless’ BiabCal</a>

+# Potential Extract

+Before you can calculate any of your conversion efficiencies, you need to first know how to calculate your maximum potential extract.
+The potential extract is an upper bound on the amount of sugar that is able to be converted during the mash.
+In order to do that, you need to know the malt specifications, mainly the water content, and either the potential points per lb per gallon, or the fine grind extract (percentage).
+This varies for each batch of malt, as well as different malsters using the same type of grain, and unless you purchase the grain by the sack it’s unlikely you’ll be provided that information for this specific lot of malts.
+The best we can usually do is the databases of average malt specs, such as that at brewuniteds grain database, or within your recipe formulator of choice.
+Due to this variation in malt potential, there’s some margin of error in your potential extract and thus all of your efficiency calculations.

 # Conversion Efficiency

 This calculation compares the total amount of extract available from your grains, the potential extract, to the amount of sugar converted from the mash.
 The measurements needed are the volume and gravity of the first runnings of the mash.
 For those that aren’t familiar, the first runnings are the sweet liquor (unhopped/unboiled wort) that is drained off from the mash before you lauter or sparge.
 If you BIAB, this would be the wort released after pulling the grain bag and squeezing or allowing it to drain via suspension.
 There are techniques and mash parameters that affect conversion efficiency, however the most important technique is a proper dough in.
 It’s not enough to simply mix together the strike water and grains like you’re making pancakes or muffins.
 You want that stuff to be completely homogenous, ie no dough balls.
 STIR THE CRAP OUT OF IT.
-The mash parameters that affect conversion efficiency are the grain crush, mash times, mash temps, diastic power, mash thickness, mash thickness, and mash pH.
-None of these variables will necessarily lower the conversion efficiency, but they all affect the speed at which the conversion occurs.
+The mash parameters that affect conversion efficiency are the grain crush, mash times, mash temps, diastic power, mash thickness, and mash pH.

+## Conversion Rate

+While none of these variables will necessarily lower the conversion efficiency, but they all affect the speed at which the conversion occurs.
 By increasing your conversion rate you can increase your conversion efficiency given the same time period, and you can’t always mash longer as there is a point at which mashing longer will produce zero difference as the enzymes denature.
+It's my opinion that any mash that doesn't reach full conversion by 50 minutes at the latest, probably has some issue with grain crush or dough in.
+I regularly get complete conversion within 40 minutes, occassionaly sliding into 45 minutes for bigger brews.
 Things that slow the conversion are: coarse grain crush, too high or too low of mash temps, low diastic power (low percentage of base malts in the recipe), thick mashes less than 1 qt/lb, thin mashes greater than 3.5 qt/lb and to a lesser extent poor mash ph.
 What I’ve read is that the mash ph will affect your flavor profile long before it significantly impacts the conversion efficiency.
 Do everything the opposite of the above to increase your conversion rate; mill finer, manage your mash ph, increase your diastic power or add enzymes, use a thinner mash in the 1.5-2.25 qt/lb range.
 Typical conversion efficiency is around 95%, with exceptional conversion rates being in the 97-98% range.
 Understand that each batch of malt will have slightly different grain specifics, and so your calculations are usually in the +-1% from that alone.

+Conversion rate vs time from Braukaiser’s presentation at NHC 2010.

+## Relationship with Mash Thickness

+There’s a lot of conflicting information regarding this subject, but two main principles at work.
+One is that higher concentrations of enzymes produces faster conversion rates and thus higher final conversion efficiency, with a typical recommended thickness of 1.25 qt/lb.
+This theory is particularly popular in older brewing texts.
+The other is that modern matls provide more than enough enzymes, and that the bottleneck is gelatinization of the malt granules and providing sufficient water to grain contact surface area.
+I’m of the latter mindset, and my experience is that finer grain milling providers a faster conversion as well as there is more surface area exposed which provides more contact for the enzymes and reduces the need for thorough gelatinization as the distance from the outside edge to the center of the milled grain is reduced.
+My current recommendation is to stay at or above 1.75 qt/lb in order to maximize conversion efficiency, with the caveat that there is little difference in the 1.5-2.5 qt/lb range.
+Try to avoid going lower than 1.25 qt/lb, or higher than 3.5 qt/lb.
+The last point is rarely an issue, as very few brewers mash that thin, even amongst biab.

 ## Calculating